UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 **Borg:**

 (Laughs.)
-Oh, no. With the exception of HP \Hewlett-Packard\, every dime has been difficult.
+Oh, no. With the exception of HP \[Hewlett-Packard\], every dime has been difficult.
 There’s usually been somebody who gets it, but figuring out which pot the money can come from is hard.
 HP has been extraordinary, first because of the people that we got hooked up with—

-\Interruption.\
+\[Interruption.\]

 HP has been a very, very strong supporter from early on.
 But it’s been very hard.
 There’s a great woman at HP, Nancy Levitt, who just got it immediately and has been an incredible supporter all the way along.
 She has helped us design our programs; she’s part of us.
 And that’s been fabulous.
-I think it’s going to be easier and easier, as we have existing programs that we can show people.
-But as we were trying to figure out what it was we were doing, the story was hard. \As if talking to potential sponsor:\ “We have this thing that we think we want to create.”
+I thin](^ardilojhj)k it’s going to be easier and easier, as we have existing programs that we can show people.
+But as we were trying to figure out what it was we were doing, the story was hard. \[As if talking to potential sponsor:\] “We have this thing that we think we want to create.”

-\Speaking as potential sponsor:\ “Well, what is it that you’re doing?”
+\[Speaking as potential sponsor:\] “Well, what is it that you’re doing?”

 “Well, I don’t know exactly what I think I’m doing.
 I mean, I know what I’m doing, but I don’t know exactly how.
 Just give me some money, and